learn-co-curriculum/environment-setup-resources/README.md

 Error: `404:: command not found`

-Fix: open .bashrc file (`code ~/.bashrc`) and scroll to bottom or search the file for that error text and just delete it.
+Fix: open .bashrc file (`code ~/.bashrc`) and scroll to bottom or search the file for that error text and just delete the text.
 Save the file.
-Close out of the terminal and open again to confirm that text doesn’t appear again.
+Close out of Ubuntu and reopen to confirm that text doesn’t appear again.

 ### Ubuntu: Trying to Push a Lab